Tumbleweed-64/simple_encryption/README.md

 # simple_encryption

-This is a collection of some fun ciphers that you may have learned when you were young, built in C++ and C#.
+This is a collection of some fun codes and ciphers that you most likely know, built in C++ and C#.

 # Why?